klandestino/pindestino/README.md

 Username is "pi".
 Password is "raspberry".

+### How do I get cable ethernet connection?

+Remove the "wifi" section from your app/pindestino.conf on the USB stick, and reboot.
+Then Pindestino will try to DHCP over the cable (eth0).

 ### Why is everything so slow?

 Because Raspberry Pi is a slow computer.

+### Are you overclocking?

+Yes, a very slight overclocking.

 ### How do I change the resolution?

 We hardcoded 720p into Pindestino.
 In the future, we would like the resolution to be configurable in the USB stick's app/pindestino.conf.
 However, you can change it, editing the config.txt on the SD card.
 See any Raspbian tutorial for more info.

 TODO for future releases
 -------------------------

 * Screen resolution should be configurable in the USB stick's app/pindestino.conf.
 * Tor support (anonymous internet access).
+* More networking config (like static IPs, routing yada yada, etc).
+* Start a default node.js server with documentation if no USB stick is found within XX seconds.
+* Support for open/non-wpa2 wifi networks.